 Parents and Families

 Study abroad is an exciting and unique chapter in a Rice student's undergraduate education.
-It is a life-changing experience, a time of tremendous academic and personal growth.
+It is a life-changing experience and a time of tremendous academic and personal growth.

 The Rice Study Abroad Office recognizes the important role that parents and family play in a student's study abroad experience.
 Our goal is to provide resources to help families learn how to best support and encourage their student before, during, and after the international experience, as they learn to navigate a new city, culture and way of life.

-Our office works with students to examine the options available for studying abroad, paying attention to their academic, financial, and personal needs.
+Our office works with students to examine the options available for studying abroad, paying attention to academic, financial, and personal needs.
 Once students select a program and are accepted, we work to prepare them for the academic and intercultural experiences they may encounter abroad.
 Our pre-departure orientation program discusses travel, health, safety, and culture abroad.
 In addition, we pay careful attention to world events with respect to the health, safety and security of students abroad.

 We encourage parents and families to engage in open discussions with their students and to utilize the resources on our website.
 You can help your student as he/she embarks on this journey by becoming informed about various aspects of studying abroad, including Rice’s study abroad policies and procedures, student responsibilities regarding health and safety, and cultural adjustment considerations.

 FERPA student privacy regulations prevent our staff from sharing specific information about students.
 We therefore encourage you to share your questions and concerns with your student who can then voice these concerns to their study abroad advisor.
 We can then help best meet your needs and questions, working together with your student.

 Why Study Abroad?

 We believe that a study abroad experience provides incredible opportunities for students to learn about the world and themselves, gain new perspectives on their academics, and obtain skills for living and working in a global community.
 Through these international educational experiences, we hope to give students a totally new perspective - one which will greatly enhance their lives and shape who they will become.